Thelukepet/course/assignments/A2-mapreduce.md

 If you clone your assignment repository, you find the example `WordCount.java` as starting point.

 Address at least the following questions:
-+ What happens when you ran the commands in the _Standalone_ part of the tutorial?
++ What happens when you run the commands in the first week's part of the tutorial?
-+ What is different in the _Pseudo-Distributed_ case?
 + How do you use mapreduce to count the number of lines/words/characters/... in the *Complete Shakespeare*?
 + Does Romeo or Juliet appear more often in the plays?
   Can you answer this question making only one pass over the corpus?